 Consideration of job market and other related information for vocational and occupational programs.

-All new programs and program deletions shall be approved by the Board.
+All new courses and programs, courses and programs with substantial revisions, and instructional program deletions shall be approved by the Board.

-New courses that are not part of an existing approved program and all new programs shall be submitted to the Office of the Chancellor for the California Community Colleges for approval as required.
+All new courses and instructional programs and those courses and instructional programs with substantial revisions, that are not part of an existing approved program and all new programs shall be submitted to the California Community Colleges Chancellor’s Office (CCCCO) for approval as required.

+Board approved Proficiency Awards, which are non-transcripted, do not require submission to and approval by the CCCCO.

 See Administrative Procedure 4020.